PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 #### Aborting a Transition

 It’s important to know what to expect when you revert a transition command *during* a transition.

-When transitioning from **multirotor to fixed wing** (transition switch is on/fixed wing) then reverting the switch back (off/multirotor position) *before* the transition happens it will immediately return to multirotor mode.
+When transitioning from **multirotor to fixed-wing** (transition switch is on/fixed-wing) then reverting the switch back (off/multirotor position) *before* the transition happens it will immediately return to multirotor mode.

-When transitioning from **fixed wing to multirotor** for this type of VTOL the switch is immediate so there isn’t really a backing out option here, unlike for tilt rotor VTOLs.
+When transitioning from **fixed-wing to multirotor** for this type of VTOL the switch is immediate so there isn’t really a backing out option here, unlike for tilt rotor VTOLs.
-If you want it to go back into fixed wing you will need to go through the full transition.
+If you want it to go back into fixed-wing you will need to go through the full transition.
 If it’s still travelling fast this should happen quickly.